alan-turing-institute/data-safe-haven-team/Reports/ProgressReport-Feb24-Aug24.md

 - Prepared and completed [6 monthly Turing report](https://thealanturininstitute.sharepoint.com/:w:/s/rid/EQMRhhtbkLBOh7etA4dbg_QBu-Z8gDDAQFQ_82aEyhOCEA?e=MUeT7u)
 - Included preparing a [funding summary](https://thealanturininstitute.sharepoint.com/:w:/s/rid/EWr9m2ZtPPdPr6R8DriAZdMBeGUqk6y9f35XtNNzBpFauw?e=bq2JVn)

+- Some missalignment between project actuals as reported by us and the final numbers on Finance systems have required extensive revision.
+Sent a line by line analysis of staffing cost and a comparison between Finance record and actuals
+    - No immediate consequence for team or project

 #### Promotion, opportunities and new work venues